isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

 * {chapter}: Adds a cross-reference to the chapter numbers.
 For example, See on Chapter 1.
 * {bookmarkText}: Creates a cross-reference to the bookmarked text.
 For example, See stop_words on page 5.
 * {captionText}: Creates a cross-reference to caption of the figure or table in your topic.
 For example,  See Airflow on Page 2.
 * {figure}: Adds a cross-reference to the figure number.
 Picks the figure number from the auto number styles that you’ve defined for figcaption.
 For example, you can use "See {figure} on page {page}".
-The cross reference in the output contains the auto-generated figure number and its page number, “See Figure 1 on page 5”.
+The cross-reference in the output contains the auto-generated figure number and its page number, “See Figure 1 on page 5”.
 * {table}: Adds a cross-reference to the table number.
 Picks the table number from the auto number styles you’ve defined for caption.
 For example, you can use "See {table} on page {page}".
-The cross reference in the output contains the auto-generated table number and its page number, “See Table 1 on page 5”.
+The cross-reference in the output contains the auto-generated table number and its page number, “See Table 1 on page 5”.